mogu-lab/probabilistic-foundations-of-ml/introduction.md

 **Advantage 3: Explicit Modeling Assumptions $\rightarrow$ Highlights Subjectivity.** While we'd like to think of ML systems as data-driven wizardry---you just give it data and it does the "right thing"---we'll show in this course that *this is a myth*.
 It's not theoretically possible to build such a system; all systems make assumptions.
 For safety-critical applications, like the ones at the IHH, it's important that these assumptions are *explicit*.
 This is another strength of the probabilistic paradigm.
 In expressing our beliefs about the data via *generative story*, we list all assumptions we've made about the data.
 This will allow us to better interrogate our assumptions when our method behaves poorly (e.g. when our method is inaccurate, unfair, over-confident, etc.).

-**Advantage 4: Uncertainty Quantification $\rightarrow$ Safety-Critical Applications.** In safety-critical applications of ML, uncertainty matters just as much as accuracy.
-The probabilistic perspective will allow us to capture the uncertainty of our method's predictions.
-What is uncertainty exactly? and how will we quantify it?
-Stick around to find out.

 ## Course Structure